Halozzee/QuikSync/README.md

 I've made more than one syncronizer for some purposes, but this one is the one I wanted to be well done.

->Why dont use a ready from-the-box file share thing to keep files in cloud so you could take this one wherever and whenever you want?
+>Why don't use a ready from-the-box file share thing to keep files in cloud, so you could take these wherever and whenever you want?

 That's a complicated question to answer, but I would like to wrap things up.
 1. I love doing things my own.
 Especially if they require some knowledge oh how is this supposed to be done ~~, but that's not really the case~~